Ly-sec/swiftfetch/README.md

 ## Installation

+You can install `swiftfetch` via the AUR.

-To install swiftfetch, use the following command from the root of the project:
+To install swiftfetch through this, use the following command from the root of the project:

 `cargo install --path .`